NelsonPython/Git_training_docs/undoing_rebase.md

-If you completed the Git_Training example in the Git Fundamentals course, continue to use your local repo and your personal Github account.
-If you are taking Git Best Practices, this is a review.
+# Undoing a rebase or a merge

-This is the most popular method discussed on Stackoverflow Undoing a git rebase.
+Continue using your local repo and your personal Github account.
+This is the most popular method discussed on [Stack Overflow for undoing a git rebase](https://stackoverflow.com/questions/134882/undoing-a-git-rebase).
 Use git reflog to find the head commit of the branch immediately before you rebased.
 In our example, HEAD@{3} is the head commit before the newFeature was added.

-git reflog

 ```
 $ git reflog